-Traditional models of healthcare operating on their own fail to solve the problems of the world’s poorest patients.
+Traditional models of healthcare operating on their own fail to solve for those who need it the most.

-The poorest can’t access the private sector due to cost.
+The most vulnerable can’t access the private sector due to cost.
 The public sector fails to deliver on quality.
 And philanthropy can produce pockets of excellence, but can’t achieve the scale needed.

 As a result, there is a huge market of people who are not served by these three standard approaches.
-But there is a fourth way — what we call durable healthcare.
+But there is a fourth way.

-Durable healthcare is a healthcare system design that solves for patients who are most left out of current models.
+Integrated healthcare is a healthcare system design that solves for patients who are most left out of current models.
 It’s a public-private partnership that enables a nonprofit healthcare company to be paid by the government to deliver healthcare within the government’s infrastructure.

 It brings together the quality of the private sector, access of the public sector, and innovation enabled by philanthropy.
 And it ties core financing to performance.